 The consolidated financial statements are expressed in Swiss francs.

-The foreign exchange translation into the functional currency is undertaken at the rate of exchange prevailing as of the date of the transaction.
+The foreign-currency translation into the functional currency is undertaken at the rate of exchange prevailing as of the date of the transaction.
 Translation differences arising from such transactions and gains and losses arising from translation at balance-sheet date rates for monetary financial assets and financial liabilities in foreign currencies are recognised in the income statement.

-Unrealised foreign currency translation differences in non- monetary financial assets are part of the movement in their fair value.
+Unrealised foreign-currency translation differences in non- monetary financial assets are part of the movement in their fair value.

-Foreign currency translation differences arising in connection with net investments in foreign companies are reflected under shareholders’ equity.
-Upon disposal, such foreign currency translation differences are recorded in the income statement as a part of the gain or loss on disposal.
+Foreign-currency translation differences arising in connection with net investments in foreign companies are reflected under shareholders’ equity.
+Upon disposal, such foreign-currency translation differences are recorded in the income statement as a part of the gain or loss on disposal.

-Goodwill and fair value adjustments from acquisitions of foreign companies are treated as receivables and liabilities of these foreign companies and are translated at the closing rates prevailing on the balance-sheet date.
+Goodwill and fair-value adjustments from acquisitions of foreign companies are treated as receivables and liabilities of these foreign companies and are translated at the closing rates prevailing on the balance-sheet date.